 - Brussels griffon

 - Bichon Frise

-To be allowed into the cargo hold, your large dog needs to be in a crate that is large enough for them to stand, move, sit, and turn their head.
+To be allowed into the cargo hold, your dog needs to be in a crate that is large enough for them to stand, move, sit, and turn their head.
 The container should also have a secure metal door, and the roof shouldn’t have holes.
 The crate should also be made of a rigid material that will not bend under pressure and it should have carrying handles so airline workers do not need to reach their hands into the crate.